 'Predominantly non-English speaking countries' comprise all but the following overseas countries, designated as 'English speaking': Canada, Ireland, New Zealand, South Africa, United Kingdom and the United States of America.

-The data exclude the 5.6% of the population (this percentage varies across States/Territories) who did not state their country of birth, as well as the 4.5% of people born overseas who did not state their year of arrival.
-(The proportions excluded were calculated based on the Australian data.)
+The numerator excludes the 6.9% of the population (this percentage varies across States/Territories) who did not provide their country of birth, as well as the 3.4% of the population born overseas who did not state their year of arrival: however, these records are included in the denominator.

 Numerator: People born in predominantly non-English speaking countries, and resident in Australia for less than five years